masterovit08/multithreaded-server/README.md

 - ✅ **Separated input and output message streams**
 - ✅ **Sending messages in JSON format**
 - ✅ **Save an unfinished message and move it to the next line with the ability to edit**
+- ✅ **Full support for command line parameters and interactive parameter input**

 ## How to start it?

 Since Java requires the presence of the main class Main, for ease of launch there is the possibility to initialize the server or client classes using **command line arguments**.
+To get help information, pass the `--help` parameter.

 > [!IMPORTANT]
 > Make sure you have Maven installed, which is required to build this project.
 (See [Dependencies](#dependencies))